Dr. med. Dirk Manski

 Prostate needle biopsy

-Indications for prostate needle biopsy:
+Indications for prostate biopsy:

-A suspicious DRE and an elevated/rising PSA concentration are indications for a prostate needle biopsy.
+A suspicious DRE and an elevated/rising PSA concentration are indications for a prostate biopsy.
 The prediction accuracy of PSA can be improved by considering age-related reference values, the yearly increase (PSA velocity), and the concentration of free PSA (fPSA), see above.
 If in doubt, a multiparametric prostate MRI can help decide for or against a prostate biopsy.
 At a certain age, localized prostate carcinoma does not significantly influence life expectancy, so prostate biopsy should be indicated regarding life expectancy, PSA concentration, and symptoms.

 Negative prostate biopsy and elevated PSA: